 Mixed-use development results in a range of community features and services including housing, commercial development, jobs, parks and other public spaces, cultural institutions, and retail offerings all clustered together.
 Mixed-use development can increase the range of transportation option available and reduce the need to drive and increase opportunities for exercise, promoting healthy behaviors.

-Promoting compact, mixed-use development located within one-quarter to one-half mile of a public transit station—known as “transit-oriented development” (TOD)—creates “location efficiency” within larger, or dense, urban and suburban settings.
-TOD greatly improves transportation options and decreases transportation costs while increasing access to jobs, nutritious food, and medical care.
+Promoting compact, mixed-use development located within one-quarter to one-half mile of a public transit station—known as “transit-oriented development” (TOD)— improves transportation options and decreases transportation costs while increasing access to jobs, food, and medical care.
 It also improves health outcomes by encouraging walking and biking while minimizing air pollution from vehicle traffic.

-Maximizing these benefits requires a focus on equity and community participation, to ensure that decisionmakers consider the needs of the entire community.
-That focus also ensures that everyone, regardless of income, can participate in development decisions and share in the benefits.
+Maximizing these benefits requires decision makers to consider the needs of the entire community through broad and thoughtful community participation.
+The goal is to ensure equitable access to services and opportunities.
+Everyone, regardless of income and other factors, should be able to participate in development decisions and share in the benefits.
 Successful mixed-use development and TOD require coordinating several government functions and working with the local community, including the private sector.
 Government agencies that operate in isolation are unable to take advantage of these kinds of coordinated activities.

-As the benefits of mixed land-use developments and TOD are evident, the demand for these communities—coupled with a limited supply of housing in them—often results in high housing costs.
-Communities can address this by creating a variety of housing sizes and types integrated throughout the community to meet the needs of people of all ages, abilities, family compositions, and incomes.
+As the benefits of livable and sustainable communities become more evident and well-known, the demand for them increases.
+This demand, as well as the limited supply of housing in these communities, often results in high housing costs.
+This can be addressed by increasing the variety and quantity of housing types integrated throughout the community to meet the needs of people of all ages, abilities, family compositions, and incomes.